 How much does each Placement cost?

 The cost per-Placement will initially be larger but will reduce in cost as you scale.
-The exact price per placement and the cost scaling will be determined as part of the licence agreement defined during conversations with our Customer Success team.
+The exact price per placement and the cost scaling will be determined as part of the licence agreement defined during conversations with our Account Management team.

 Can I test out the system before I use it?